Ricardo Rodriguez (footballer): International career

 On 8 October 2016, he scored his first international goal on his 43rd cap, putting the Swiss into the lead in a 2018 FIFA World Cup qualifying win over Hungary at the Groupama Arena.
 He netted another penalty on 3 September 2017 to conclude a 3–0 away win over Latvia.
 The Swiss finished second in their group behind Portugal, qualifying for the play-offs where they faced Northern Ireland.
 Rodriguez scored the only goal of the tie in the first leg at Windsor Park in Belfast, when a penalty was controversially awarded against Corry Evans.
 In the second leg in Basel, he made a goalline clearance from a Jonny Evans header to ensure the Swiss victory.

 He was included in Switzerland's 23-man squad for the 2018 FIFA World Cup.
 He started at left-back in all three of the team's Group E matches, as well as the round of 16 loss to Sweden.

 In May 2019, he played for 2019 UEFA Nations League Finals.
 In the first match he scored a penalty against Portugal, but it did not help the team win, Switzerland lost 3–1.
 Four days later, Rodriguez played 87 minutes in the third-place play-off, as Swiss drew 0–0 with England and lost 6–5 in the penalty shootout.

 In June 2021, Rodriguez was included in the 26-man Swiss squad for the postponed UEFA Euro 2020, where he started in all five matches for the Nati.
 On 28 June 2021, in the round of 16 match against France, Rodriguez had a 55th minute penalty kick saved by Hugo Lloris.
 The game ended in a 3–3 draw, with Switzerland winning the penalty shootout 5–4 to qualify for the quarter-finals, where they lost to Spain.

 On 27 September 2022, Rodriguez played his 100th match for Switzerland in the Nations League game against Czech Republic.

 Rodriguez was a member of the Swiss squad for the 2022 FIFA World Cup in Qatar, playing in all four of the team's matches as they reached the round of 16, losing 6–1 to Portugal.

 On 15 June 2024, Rodriguez started in Switzerland's opening match of UEFA Euro 2024, where they beat Hungary 3–1.
 This was his 22nd appearance at a major international tournament, setting a new record for the Swiss national team.

+On 20 May 2026, Rodriguez was selected in the 26-man squad for the 2026 FIFA World Cup.
+He made his 13th World Cup appearance for Switzerland in the opening 1–1 draw against Qatar, becoming his country's joint-record appearance holder in the competition, alongside his teammate Granit Xhaka.